serra/when-will-it-be-done/readme.md

 ### Doing

+ * [ ] Simulate a team with capacity-constrained skills, modelled as resources

 ### Product Backlog

- * [ ] Simulate a team with capacity-constrained skills, modelled as resources
+ * [ ] Capture output of a simulation in a CFD
  * [ ] Simulate a Swarming Scrum Team
  * [ ] Explore ways to capture simulation output metrics
  * [ ] Simulate a siloed Kanban work group